Preface

 Additional Properties

-we need this e1071
+To do this, we need the e1071

 x_kurtosis <- kurtosis(x_observed)